-Dr. Neuhausser is currently an Instructor in Obstetrics, Gynecology and Reproductive Biology at Harvard Medical School and conducts basic research at the Harvard Stem Cell Institute.
+Dr. Neuhausser is currently an Instructor in Obstetrics, Gynecology and Reproductive Biology at Harvard Medical School and conducts basic research at the Harvard Department of Stem Cell and Regenerative Biology.
 His research interests include therapeutic CRISPRs, human germ cell development and regulation of human meiosis as well as human embryonic stem cell differentiation.
 He is a member of the American College of Obstetrics and Gynecology, the American Society of Reproductive Medicine and the New England Fertility Society.

 In his spare time Dr. Neuhausser enjoys mountaineering, climbing, skiing and wildlife photography.
 He is a certified ski instructor.